addisonschultz/loupe-kit/README.md

 ## Examples

 We have some already defined colors, fonts, and spacing values ready to be used, which you can use as varibles in your code.
-See the examples below on how to use the Loupe theme to stay true to the Loupe Design System.
+There are also some exmaples below on using state and props in Styled Components!
+See the examples below on how to use the Loupe theme and Styled Components to stay true to the Loupe Design System.

 #### Using Colors Example: